With the Department

 Secretarial services for course-related materials may be available through the department secretary.
 A 48-hour turnaround time for duplication is generally required, but it is helpful to give a longer lead time.

-The Center for Advisement and Student Success assists students in planning their academic programs and in setting career goals.
+The Center for Academic Support and Advisement assists students in planning their academic programs and in setting career goals.
 Although adjunct faculty rarely have formal responsibilities for advising students, departmental policy will determine the level of involvement adjunct faculty have in the advisement process.
 Adjunct faculty are well positioned to speak to issue like "how can I use this information when I graduate?" and "how does this course fit into my degree?"

 Adjuncts, therefore, should familiarize themselves with the programs and curricula offered in their departments and with UTC's general education requirements, particularly the mathematics' requirements.
-Most freshmen and students who have not declared a major are advised by the Center for Advisement and Student Success.
+Most freshmen and students who have not declared a major are advised by the Center for Academic Support and Advisement.